Israel–Niger relations: Reestablishment and break

 Formal reestablishment of ties, without the reopening of embassies, occurred on 28 November 1996.
-This reopening, like that between neighbours such as Mauritania, came in the wake of the Oslo Accords, the end of Apartheid, and pressure from the United States to support a perceived opening of a Palestinian – Israeli peace.
+This reopening, like that between neighbours such as Mauritania, came in the wake of the Oslo Accords, the end of occupation, and pressure from the United States to support a perceived opening of a Palestinian – Israeli peace.
 The actual opening, coming from the Nigerien end in October 1996, was spurred by the 27 January 1996 military coup of Col. Ibrahim Baré Maïnassara and the new government's desire to reverse the subsequent withdrawal of aid from Niger's two primary sponsors, the United States and France.
 In less than three years Maïnassara had been overthrown, and Niger's new democratic government had restored relations with the west.

 In April 2002, following the Second Intifada of 2000, and growing street protests against Israeli and United States foreign policy, the government of Niger again announced formal rupture in diplomatic relations.

 In closing relations, Niger became the first nation to sever ties with Israel since the Palestinian uprising began in 2000.

 In the official statement on 21 April, the Nigerien government condemned Israeli military actions in the Palestinian territories, and condemned the "intransigence of Prime Minister Sharon and his clearly stated wish to revisit all of the past decisions of the peace process, which is seriously threatening peace and security in all of the Middle East."